chadwickyarramsetty/chadwickyarramsetty/README.md

 - 💞️ I’m looking to collaborate on code with others
 - 📫 How to reach me - gmail: chadwickyarramsetty@gmail.com Phone Number: 609-850-7440
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am in the calecalesthenics club
+- ⚡ Fun fact: I am in the USACS Programming Club!

 <!---
 chadwickyarramsetty/chadwickyarramsetty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.